shiranshalev/dockerfile-generator/README.md

 # dockerfile-generator
-generates dockerfile with relevant references for .NET CORE applictaions
+generates a dockerfile with relevant references for .NET CORE applictaions

 run the powershell script from the relevant project's folder path. this script will generate a basic dockerfile with all of the project's dependencies.